rdmarsh/elm/README.md

 Options:
   --id INTEGER               [required]
   -f, --fields FIELD,...
-Only include the listed fields.
-  -S, --sort [+,-]FIELD,...
-Sort by field; inc (+), dec (-) -c, --count                Return count of objects instead of data.
-  -C, --total                Return qty of all objects instead of data.
-  --help                     Show this message and exit.
+Only include the listed fields -S, --sort [+,-]FIELD,...
+Sort by field; inc (+), dec (-) -c, --count                Return count of objects instead of data -C, --total                Return qty of all objects instead of data --help                     Show this message and exit
 ```

 ## Contributing